freeseek/mocha/README.md

 ```
 Making sure that BAF refers to the allele frequency of the reference allele if ALLELE_B=0 and of the alternate allele if ALLELE_B=1

-If you do not already have a VCF file but you have Illumina or Affymetrix genotype array data, you can use the [gtc2vcf](https://github.com/freeseek/gtc2vcf) tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
+If you do not already have a VCF file, but you have Illumina or Affymetrix genotype array data, you can use the [gtc2vcf](https://github.com/freeseek/gtc2vcf) tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
+We discourage the use of Illumina [GTCtoVCF](https://github.com/Illumina/GTCtoVCF) or [Array Analysis CLI](https://support.illumina.com/array/array_software/ima-array-analysis-cli.html) tools to generate a compliant VCF.
 Alternatively you can use your own scripts

 Create a minimal binary VCF
 ```
-bcftools annotate --no-version -Ob $vcf \
+bcftools annotate --no-version -o $dir/$pfx.unphased.bcf -Ob --write-index $vcf \
-  -x ID,QUAL,^INFO/ALLELE_A,^INFO/ALLELE_B,^INFO/GC,^FMT/GT,^FMT/BAF,^FMT/LRR | \
+  -x ID,QUAL,^INFO/ALLELE_A,^INFO/ALLELE_B,^INFO/GC,^FMT/GT,^FMT/BAF,^FMT/LRR
-  tee $dir/$pfx.unphased.bcf | \
-  bcftools index --force --output $dir/$pfx.unphased.bcf.csi
 ```

 If you want to process <b>whole-genome sequence</b> data you need a VCF file with GC, GT and AD information